Do you ever get tired of endless, repeated searching online for the cheapest possible flights to any destination?

 Flight search engines take a cut from airlines, so their results are inflated – but they are not all equal.

-Skyscanner, for example, is one of my favourite tools, it’s the first one I ever used when I started travelling.
+Skyscanner, for example, is one of my favorite tools, it’s the first one I ever used when I started traveling.
 But it isn’t necessarily the cheapest flight tool.

 - Skyscanner (has a cool Explore option for those flexible on dates and destinations)

 - Kiwi.com (one of my favourites, has a cool feature that combines all airlines to tailor the cheapest routes)

 - Google Flights (good for quickly comparing flights over different dates, but not always the cheapest prices)

 That said, no single flight search engine is totally perfect.
 This is why you have to try a combination of them and settle on 2-3 that you’re comfortable with.
 If you’re a shoestring-budget traveller, you may want to open all the top search engines and spend time comparing fares from each one.